nanyasrivastav/S22-06682-Project/src/README.md

     │   └── test_path.py
     └── utilities.py

-- The setup.py file indicated that the module/ package is pip installable.
+- The `setup.py` file indicates that the module/ package is pip installable.
-- The LICENSE file contains details of the GNU General Public License terms and conditions.
+- The `LICENSE` file contains details of the GNU General Public License terms and conditions.
-- The tests contains test files that run on GitHub Actions and ensure the proper functioning of the package.
+- The `tests/` directory contains test files that run on GitHub Actions and ensure the proper functioning of the package.
-- The utilities.py module contains definition of functions imported by the package commands.
+- The `utilities.py` module contains definition of functions imported by the package commands.
-- The h2activity/ directory is the name of the package and contains several .py scripts that are executable commands.
+- The `h2activity/` directory is the name of the package and contains several .py scripts that are executable commands.
-- The data_examples/ directory contains example JSON datafile that are inlcuded with the package for the user to practice on.
+- The `data_examples/` directory contains example JSON datafiles that are included with the package for the user to practice on.

 ## 📋 Metadata